 - The undergraduate hall director lives in a furnished apartment in the residence hall for the academic year.
 Use of the apartment for the summer must be approved by the director of residence life.

-- Must complete a work agreement with the financial aid office.
-This agreement can be
+- Complete a work agreement with the financial aid office.
+This agreement can be terminated

-terminated at any time if the director of residence life believes that the responsibilities
+at any time if the director of residence life believes that the responsibilities of

 - Financial remuneration - approx. $3,500.